csmith111/csmith111.github.io/_posts/2016-02-16-WebDevelopment.md

 categories: jekyll update
 ---

 The first thing that we need to look at in developing web application is the support for HTML.
+Elm has a built in DSL that incorporates the basic html elements.
+The elm code that governs behavior is transpiled into Javascript and embedded into the html page, which then is run by the browser.
+We can incorporate CSS to style the pages as required.